DevThep/Dev-P1/README.md

 1. Utilized asyncore
 2. Split the file into different partitions according to the size.
 All the connections specified will work on each partition before moving on to another partition.

+Download using more than one connection also uses pickles.

 -------------------------------------------

 Features Supported: